ChuckHill2/VideoLibrarian/Readme.md

 The tiles come in 3 sizes, small, medium, and large.
 ‘Large’ displays all the information available, and ‘Small’ contains a subset because all the information will not fit.
-However many more small tiles will fit on a single page than large tiles.
-That is the trade off.
+However, many more small tiles will fit on a single page than large tiles.
+That is the trade-off.

+### Adding/Changing/Removing/Reorganizing Movies

+Because VideoLibrarian is based directly on the files within the folders, the video folders may be added, moved, renamed, or deleted at any time without any ill effect.
+This is the added management flexibility at the cost of some startup performance.
+For restart performance, a database _could_ have been used but it would have created a lot of restrictions regarding file management and a lot of problems maintaining synchronization between the database and actual movies.
+I opted for ease-of-use versus a small increase in startup speed.

+### Manually Changing/Correcting Movie Information

+The movie information is all stored in the xml file, tt1234567.xml.
+Most of the elements are descriptive and can be changed as necessary.
+If you make any changes, you must delete the tt\*.png cache files so these files can be regenerated with your new changes.
+If you do not want to manually edit this xml file, use _VideoOrganizer.exe_.
+It will allow you to safely update the  file without fear of corrupting it.

-### Changing the Default Movie Poster Image
+#### Changing the Default Movie Poster Image

 When this application gathers the information from the url shortcut you specified, it downloads the first poster image it finds.
 This image may not be the best poster image.
 The IMDB movie page actually has many poster images (some in foreign languages).
-You can manually download a poster image from IMDB or elsewhere and replace the one that MovieGuide downloaded.
+You can manually download a poster image from IMDB or elsewhere and replace the one that VideoLibrarian downloaded.
 If you do, you must delete the tt\*.png cache files so they can be regenerated with your new image embedded.
 Also for backup, you should also update the poster url in the XML file.
 The ideal image ratio is 250x365 pixels.
 Larger images are better so they can be scaled without any loss of image quality.

-### Adding/Changing/Removing/Reorganizing Movies

-Because MovieGuide is based directly on the files within the folders, the movie folders may be added, moved, renamed, or deleted at any time without any ill effect.
-This is the added management flexibility at the cost of some startup performance.
-For restart performance, a database _could_ have been used but it would have created a lot of restrictions regarding file management and a lot of problems maintaining synchronization between the database and actual movies.
-I opted for ease-of-use versus a small increase in startup speed.

-### Changing/Correcting Movie Information

-The movie information is all stored in the xml file, tt1234567.xml.
-Most of the elements are descriptive and can be changed as necessary.
-If you make any changes, you must delete the tt\*.png cache files so these files can be regenerated with your new changes.

 ##### Special notes:
 If element *EpisodeCount* is greater than zero, the movie information refers to a TV series.
-A movie in this folder is ignored.
+A video in this folder is ignored.
 Child episode subfolders contain the video files.

 If element *Season* is greater than zero, the movie information refers to a TV